ikasanEIP/ikasan/ikasaneip/component-factory/Readme.md

 This is configured via 3 attributes none of which are mandatory

-* ```suffix``` this is used to create the ikasan configured resource id name when the components configuration is saved.
+* ```suffix``` used to create the ikasan configured resource id name when the components configuration is saved.
 It is concatenated to the ```"${module.name}-"```.
 By default this will be the name of the annotated field.
 You should rarely need to specify this.
-* ```prefix``` - this is the prefix of the component configuration properties in the spring properties file.
+* ```prefix``` the prefix of the component configuration properties in the spring properties file.
 You should only specify this if your component has configuration.
-* ```factoryPrefix``` - this is the prefix of the factory configuration properties in the spring properties file.
+* ```factoryPrefix``` the prefix of the factory configuration properties in the spring properties file.
 You should only specify this if your component factory has configuration.

-Hopefully the use of prefix to wire in the components properties is obvious and follows the same pattern as the spring ```@ComponentProperties``` annotation.
+The use of prefix to wire in the components properties is straight forward and follows the same pattern as the spring ```@ComponentProperties``` annotation.
 The ```factoryPrefix``` needs further explanation.
-As well as the component, the component factory itself can have a configuration that is used for each component creation.
+As well as the component, the factory itself can have a configuration that is used for each component's creation.
 One useful side effect of this is you can separate shared component properties from those that are specific to each instantiation.
-The ```JmsContainerConsumer``` and ```JmsTemplateProducer``` factories are good examples of this :-
+The ```JmsContainerConsumer``` and ```JmsTemplateProducer``` components and their factories are good examples of this :-

 ```java
 @IkasanComponent(prefix="jms.esb.broker.shared", factoryPrefix = "increased.book.prices.internal.jms.consumer")